-None of the little cool, start-up ad agencies use acronyms.
-They all gravitate toward hip, one word names.
-Preferably a verb like Smoke Dig, Smak, Stoke or Stink.
+I’ve never seen a cool, start-up ad agency use an acronym.
+They all gravitate toward hip, one word names like Smoke, Dig, Preacher, Omelet, Stoke or Walrus.

 The consensus on my team was, “No, nothing like that!
 That’d be off brand for us.”
 So the thousand dollar question was, what would be ON brand for me and my team?

 The reality was this: It wasn’t just about me and my copywriting skills.
 It wasn’t even about advertising anymore.
 I had to let that go.

 Clients were asking for much more, and our service bundle had evolved to accommodate those requests.
 We were still delivering creative advertising work, but we were also working further up stream — doing strategic marketing, small business consulting, account planning and most of all, brand development.

 So it was decided.. we would be a branding firm.
 Or a strategic brand consultancy.
 Or a branding agency.
 Something like that.
 But we still needed a name.